PedroPA94/delivery-app--trybe/README.md

 - Run the tests we made with ```npm test``` or ```npm test <test name>```, either on the back-end or front-end folders
 - Check test coverage with `npm run test:coverage` on the back-end or front-end folders
 - Run the project's requirements tests with ```npm test``` or ```npm run test <test-name>``` on the root folder (might not show 100% approval as we made changes after finishing it)

+To use the app, register a new buyer account.
+The admin user is `adm@deliveryapp.com`, password `--adm2@21!!--`.
+To login as a seller, use `fulana@deliveryapp.com`, password `fulana@123`, or create a new one as an admin.